Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Juvenile Jinx

-So far, no horse who has ever won the Breeders Cup Juvenile has ever won the derby.
-The 2006 Breeders' Cup Juvenile winner was Street Sense.
+Only one horse who has won the Breeders Cup Juvenile has ever won the derby.
+It was Street Sense in 2007.
+The 2008 Breeders' Cup Juvenile winner was Midshipman.
+Unfortunately, he was injured this spring, so will miss the 2009 Derby.

 Geldings